-The default IP address of the Router is 192.168.0.1 and the default Subnet Mask is 255.255.255.0.
+The default domain name of the 300Mbps Wireless N Gigabit Router is http://tplinklogin.net, the default IP address is 192.168.0.1, and the default Subnet Mask is 255.255.255.0.
 These values can be changed as you desire.
-In this guide, we use all the default values for description.
+In this guide, we all use the default values for description.

-Connect the local PC to the Ethernet ports of the Router and then you can configure the IP address for your PC by the following method: Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: Configuring the PC.
-Then the built-in DHCP server will assign IP address for the PC.
+Connect the local PC to the Ethernet ports of the router, and then you can configure the IP address for your PC by following the steps below:

+- Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
+If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC." - 2) Then the built-in DHCP server will assign IP address for the PC.

-Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the Router.
-The following example is in Windows 2000 OS.
+Now, you can run the Ping command in the command prompt to verify the network connection between your PC and the router.
+The following example is in Windows XP.